Java Programming Intermediate

 The Learning Environment

-From the moment that you enrol in the Flash CS5 Intermediate you will become an integral part of our learning community.
+From the moment that you enrol in the Java Programming Intermediate you will become an integral part of our learning community.
 You'll find yourself with the freedom to learn at a speed that suits you, on any device, from anywhere in the world.
 Achieving your career goals no longer has to mean compromising family and work commitments.

 Our Values